 There is an organization that grants and maintains accreditation called the National Architecture Accrediting Board (NAAB).
 On their website you can search through their list of accredited architecture schools in each state.
 This should be your guide when selecting a college to attend.

 An additional requirement to become an architect is experience in an architecture firm working under a licensed architect.
-This is called the Intern Development Program and is administered by the National Council of Architectural Registration Boards (NCARB).
-To date these are the important things to note about IDP:
+This is called the Architectural Experience Program (formerly known as IDP or the Intern Development Program) and is administered by the National Council of Architectural Registration Boards (NCARB).
+To date these are the important things to note about AXP:

 - In order to start logging hours you must establish a record with NCARB.
-There is an application fee of $350 and an annual renewal fee of $75.
+Currently there is an application fee of $100 and an annual renewal fee of $85 for licensure candidates.

 - You can establish your record and start logging hours after you have graduated high school.